grafana/plugin-tools/docusaurus/docs/publish-a-plugin/build-automation.md

   - builds
 ---

-# Automate packaging and signing with Github CI
+# Automate packaging and signing with GitHub CI

 If your plugin has been set up to use the supplied [Github workflows](../create-a-plugin/develop-a-plugin/set-up-github-workflows.md) from [create-plugin](../get-started/get-started.mdx), the plugin should be built and packaged in the correct format.